Sunday, May 17, 2020

 Existence of the Devi lives on at Pandam Garhi Mandir

-On May 8, 2020, the Sikkim state cabinet meeting sanctioned different funds through different government departments, and among these sanctioned lists was the approval and sanction of Rs.6383.00 lakhs (Rupees sixty-three crores and eighty-three lakhs only) for the construction of the Pilgrimage Centre with 54 feet high statue of Nishani Kali Devi at Central Pandam, East Sikkim under Civil and Tourism Department.
+On May 8, 2020, the Sikkim state cabinet meeting sanctioned different funds through different government departments.
+Among these sanctioned lists was the approval and sanction of Rs.6383.00 lakhs (Rupees sixty-three crores and eighty-three lakhs only) for the construction of the Pilgrimage Centre with a 54-foot-high statue of Nishani Kali Devi at Central Pandam, East Sikkim, under the Civil and Tourism Department.

-Definitely, this project will help the region grow for a better prospect in tourism.
+This project will definitely help the region grow and provide better prospects for tourism.
 Visitors who look for new destinations will appreciate the natural beauty around the mandir.
-Rightly, the panoramic beauty of hills across will capture the exquisiteness of nature.
+The panoramic beauty of the hills across will rightly capture the exquisiteness of nature.

-I have visited this place four times and this mandir falls on the way to the historic Pandam Garhi ruins.
-We had always talked about Garhi ruins but stories related to Kali Mandir or the Pandam Garhi Mandir had been limited to oral rendition and followed from one generation to another.
+I have visited this place four times, and this mandir falls on the way to the historic Pandam Garhi ruins.
+We had always talked about Garhi ruins, but stories related to Kali Mandir or the Pandam Garhi Mandir were limited to oral rendition and followed from generation to generation.
 These stories are events and a collection of anecdotes that made this Mandir grow stronger from one corner of the state to another and even beyond that.
 These stories are amazing and shelter self-belief to those who follow Devi and her auspicious presence.

-Old folks of Pandam say they had heard from their elders, that Devi used to visit their hills most often and those happenings were much earlier than the stories of Damodar Parrhey’s legend.
-Those folks do remember the people who had seen Devi or had felt her presence of.
-Those villagers had been worshipping Devi Kali for ages and the presence of the temple above the village of Karmithang is as old as its first human settlement around that region.
-Not only have the locals, but the worshipers in neighbouring states also have a firm belief in the charisma of the Kali.
+Old folks of Pandam say they had heard from their elders that Devi used to visit their hills most often, and those happenings were much earlier than the stories of Damodar Parrhey’s legend.
+Those folks remember those who had seen Devi or felt her presence.
+Those villagers had been worshipping Devi Kali for ages, and the presence of the temple above the village of Karmithang is as old as its first human settlement in that region.
+The locals and the worshipers in neighbouring states firmly believe in the charisma of the Kali.

-I have heard different accounts related to Devi and her surroundings from RP Bhandari, a man in his eight decades of life.
-Some of the stories had lived up for ages and a few stories were recent ones.
+I have heard different accounts about Devi and her surroundings from RP Bhandari, a man in his eight decades of life.
+Some of the stories had lived up for ages, and a few were recent.
 In one such incident – a group of men was moving in the forest near the mandir when they came across a small girl.
 One of them had mistakenly made fun of the girl.
 Thereafter he got ill and had blood vomiting.
-Upon knowing that they had annoyed Devi; he and his family went to the mandir that same evening and asked for forgiveness.
+Knowing they had annoyed Devi, he and his family went to the mandir that same evening and asked for forgiveness.
 He recovered from his illness after that.

 Kali Devi Mandir - 2005

-Another story says, once there was a forest fire.
-The fire was big and when it was about to approach the mandir premises, all of a sudden there was a rainfall around on the bright sunny day and the fire was put off.
+Another story says there was once a forest fire.
+The fire was big, and when it was about to approach the mandir premises, there was a rainfall around on the bright sunny day, and the fire was put off.
 Surprisingly, the rain too stopped, added the old man.
 There are various incidents of people visiting this mandir from far places when their child had a speech disorder and getting it recovered.
-Incidents, where people had informed of coming across a tiger at the mandir, make the place more mysterious.
+Incidents where people had informed of coming across a tiger at the mandir make the place more mysterious.

-RP Bhandari said, he had been visiting the mandir with his grandfather since his childhood and they used to worship the tree out there.
-Upon asking why he was worshipping the tree, his grandfather would say, we had been doing this for ages, and worshipping this tree would bring fortune to our area and no ill effect would occur, remembers Bhandari.
-Devi was worshipped in the form of a tree and the idol of Kali was kept later, I believe.
+RP Bhandari said he had been visiting the mandir with his grandfather since childhood, and they used to worship the tree out there.
+Upon asking why he was worshipping the tree, his grandfather would say, "We had been doing this for ages, and worshipping this tree would bring fortune to our area, and no ill effect would occur," remembers Bhandari.
+Devi was worshipped in the form of a tree, and the idol of Kali was kept later, I believe.

 Add caption

 Religious rituals and festivals are regularly performed at the Kali Mandir.
 Just below the mandir is a small water source that comes out from the muddy walls.
-The most famous oral narrative among the villagers says a popular warrior from Nepal, Damodar Pahrey with his more popular name Damodar Pande after having a war with Sikkim had reached this place of Pandam.
+The most famous oral narrative among the villagers says a popular warrior from Nepal, Damodar Pahrey, with his more popular name, Damodar Pande, had reached this place of Pandam after having a war with Sikkim.
 He was a worshipper of Devi Kali.
-The land then was very dry and he had mysteriously pushed his finger into the wall and water flowed from it from nowhere.
-Even to this day, the water still flows and has not dried up.
+The land then was very dry, and he had mysteriously pushed his finger into the wall, and water flowed from it from nowhere.
+Even today, the water still flows and has not dried up.

 It is said he had washed his sword in that water.
-The story seems hard to believe in this 21st century but these are legends and people talk about it to this day.
-Damodar Pahrey was a mysterious person, I have read in one of the books he was carried on a conch (sankha) from Kuerseong to Nepal.
+The story seems hard to believe in this 21st century, but these are legends, and people still talk about it.
+Damodar Pahrey was a mysterious person.
+In one of the books, I read that he was carried on a conch (sankha) from Kuerseong to Nepal.
 This was just to relate to his mystery.
 We shall talk about that various flying conch some other day.
-The chronology of Sikkim history mentions the presence of the Nepal army along with Damodar Parhey in 1788-89.
+The chronology of Sikkim history mentions the presence of the Nepal army and Damodar Parhey in 1788-89.

 An interesting anecdote shared by Arun Bhandari, son of RP Bhandari, he told me they never had any problem with water whenever they organized Maha Puran at the Devi Mandir.
-For all those seven to nine days, they never had to carry water.
+They never had to carry water for seven to nine days.
 But when there were construction works inside the mandir, the source of water would be much less than they had to be carried from nearby sources.

-The historic Pandam Garhi ruin is some 10-15 minutes walk from the Kali Devi mandir.
-We have various accounts claiming to have built the Garhi but nothing is correctly found.
+The historic Pandam Garhi ruin is a 10-15 minute walk from the Kali Devi mandir.
+Various accounts claim to have built the Garhi, but nothing has been found correctly.
 My small mind shifts to the discoveries that happened in 2009.
 During the repairing of the walls and the construction of walking stairs, the workers underneath the shifted rock boulders and muddy debris found cannonballs like round river stones, pottery pieces, a ‘jhatoa’ used for grinding grains, stone tablets written in Ranjana lipi, burned blackened charcoal pieces and others.
-This finding was simply amazing but in the last eleven years, nothing has been done about it.
+This finding was simply amazing, but in the last eleven years, nothing has been done about it.
 The carbon dating of pottery pieces and those burned charcoal could re-write the story of this Garhi.
 What were the stone tablets doing there?
 Many questions arise.

 2009

-I do not know how others feel about the origin of the name “Pandam” but what I learned about the naming of this place is related to one of the most hostile episodes in Sikkim’s royal history.
-Pende Ongmu, the half-sister of Chogyal Chakdor Namgyal, the third Chogyal of Sikkim had successfully deliberated the murder of the Chogyal at Rabdanste and had gone hiding.
+I do not know how others feel about the origin of the name “Pandam,” but what I learned about naming this place is related to one of the most hostile episodes in Sikkim’s royal history.
+Pende Ongmu, the half-sister of Chogyal Chakdor Namgyal, the third Chogyal of Sikkim, had successfully deliberated the murder of the Chogyal at Rabdanste and had gone hiding.

-She is believed to have been found at the fort of Pandam along with the physician who was her partner in crime; as such the name of the place was called Pendem after Pende Ongmu who was later taken to Namchi where she was put to death.
+She is believed to have been found at the fort of Pandam along with the physician who was her partner in crime; as such, the place was called Pendem after Pende Ongmu, who was later taken to Namchi, where she was put to death.
 The more popular name Pandam of today could be the angelized name of Pendem.
-The villagers do agree, raja-rani was found hiding at Garhi and they were caught!
+The villagers do agree: Raja-rani was found hiding at Garhi, and they were caught!

 Published in Sikkim Express - 17.05.2020